drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 #### Summary: Laying the Foundation for Success

 Without clean data, even the most advanced ML models fail to deliver reliable predictions.
 The cleaning process transformed raw, messy inputs into a structured, usable dataset, setting the stage for accurate and actionable insights.
 Data cleaning isn’t glamorous, but it’s the unsung hero of any successful ML project.
 By addressing missing values, outliers, and temporal misalignment, we built a solid foundation for predicting PM10 levels in Auckland.

-# PART 2.
+# Part 2.
 Understanding the Predictors of Air Pollution
 What makes air pollution worse?
 Is it just traffic, or does the weather play a role too?
 Predicting air quality isn’t just about using machine learning (ML)—it’s about understanding the variables that drive pollution levels.
 In this part, I dive into the heart of the Auckland PM10 prediction project: **feature selection**.
 From traffic patterns to weather variables, I'll explore the key predictors of air pollution and how they were prepared to train ML models.

 ### 1. Why Feature Selection Matters